-Reports " Tools contains a link to Flow Collectors only if there is at least one Flow Sensor in use.
+Reports " Tools contains a link to the Flow Collectors item only if there is at least one Flow Sensor in use.
 Here you can list, aggregate, filter and sort flow records, and generate traffic tops and statistics.

 There are 2 sub-tabs, located at the left lower side of the window: